fishedee/redva/docs/GettingStarted.md

 (Press `Ctrl-C` if you want to close server)

 Open http://localhost:3000/ in browser.
-If successful, you will see a page with "Hello Dva".
+If successful, you will see a page with "Hello React".

 ```bash
 npm install redva --save